Equifax hack put more info at risk than consumers knew

 Equifax has tried to make changes, replacing its CEO, as well as spending millions to research and rectify the breach.
 In January, it launched a service that allows consumers to lock and unlock their credit report.
 But a test of the site by The New York Times found it unusable in many ways.
 The company said this experience was an exception and it has made some key changes to the service since it first launched.

 The company continues to deal with multiple regulatory investigations into the matter as well as hundreds consumer lawsuits.
-Sen. Elizabeth Warren, D-Mass., released a report on the hack Wednesday that described it as "one of the largest and most significant data security lapses in history."
+Warren, D-Mass., released a report on the hack Wednesday that described it as "one of the largest and most significant data security lapses in history."